priyansh-dimri/UniRetriever/README.md

 ### **📍 Overview**

-**CampusFinds** is a streamlined web application designed to help students and faculty members find their lost belongings and report items they've found on campus.
+**UniRetriever** is a streamlined web application designed to help students and faculty members find their lost belongings and report items they've found on campus.
 By creating a dedicated, easy-to-use platform for different universities, we aim to increase the chances of reuniting people with their lost property.

 ### **✅ Key Features**